 Specialist NHS Clinics

-A multidisciplinary clinic has been set up at Birmingham Children’s Hospital to provide annual or biannual reviews for children and young people with a suspected or confirmed diagnosis of Wolfram Syndrome.
+A multidisciplinary clinic at Waterfall House, the Rare Disease Centre at Birmingham Children’s Hospital, sees children and young people with a suspected or confirmed diagnosis of Wolfram Syndrome.

 Clinic tests and investigations